Here are a few books from my collection....

 The photo on the right, however, does show that book's actual bookplate with its barcode.
 Does the sticky tape "stand out" terribly in the photo, for you?
 If it does... don't worry.
 It is unobtrusive in real life.
 (Also, since giving this book it's barcode I've started placing the tape differently.
 I put along what is the vertical left edge of the label in the photo.)

-Nota bene: This photo done after most of the other images on this page, and shows a refinement of my system.
+Nota bene: This photo was done after most of the other images on this page, and shows a refinement of my system.
 A wise and knowledgeable friend suggested having the bookplate a little ways back from the spine.
 "Sunning" often extends slightly beyond the spine, as narrowly defined, and so, if you don't want a "shadow" of the bookplate arising, keep it a little ways back from the spine.
 Yes, you have to fan the books a bit more, to scan the barcodes.
 I think that is worth avoiding the possible "shadows".
+As mentioned in the "P.S." at the top of the page!

 By the way...
 Why is "f12512a" the right barcode for this book?
 That's explained in my page about a system of assigning meaningful unique identifiers.
-It may all seem a bit geeky for you, but it is very useful.
+It may all seem a bit geeky to you, but it is very useful.
 For instance, I have files on my computer about each book I own.
 Sometimes several files for a single book.
-The names used to save those files start with the unique identifier.
-The "u" is the checksum for that data, in the barcoding system I used.
+When I created those files, I started the names with the unique identifier, which makes it very easy to find anything related to a particular book.
+(The "u" is the checksum for that data, in the barcoding system I used.)

 If you are a programmer, and want to work on making barcodes for data of your choosing, you may be interested in my tutorial on how to encode text into barcodes.
-I did all my work so far in the barcode system known as "Code 128"... but that work has prepared me for doing other systems much more easily.
+I did all my work so far in the barcode system known as "Code 128".
+It seems perfectly adequate for my wants, but doing that work has also prepared me for using other systems easily.

 You start with a small bookplate, with (optionally) the barcode on it.
 The barcode should run to the top edge, if you have one.
 There should be white space at the left and right-hand ends of the barcode.
 That white space is part of the barcode.
 (White space above or below is not necessary.)